containers/buildah/docs/buildah-bud.md

 Note: Do not pass the leading `--` to the flag.
 To pass the runc flag `--log-format json` to buildah bud, the option given would be `--runtime-flag log-format=json`.

+**--secret**=**id=id,src=path**
+Pass secret information to be used in the Containerfile for building images in a safe way that will not end up stored in the final image, or be seen in other stages.
+The secret will be mounted in the container at the default location of `/run/secrets/id`.

+To later use the secret, use the --mount flag in a `RUN` instruction within a `Containerfile`:

+`RUN --mount=type=secret,id=mysecret cat /run/secrets/mysecret`

 **--security-opt**=[]

 Security Options